binarydevelop/Learning-Projects/README.md

 # Learning-Projects
-Series of Projects that will be done while learnign Javascript and other Frameworks
+Series of Projects that will be done while learning JavaScript and other Frameworks(ReactJs & NodeJs).